Garlic Shrimp Spaghetti

 • In a large pot of boiling salted water, cook the pasta according to package instructions; drain well and reserve 1 cup of pasta water.

 • In a large skillet over medium high heat, melt two tablespoons butter.
-Add shrimp, salt and crushed red pepper, and cook stirring occasionally, until shrimp is opaque pink, about 2-3 minutes.
-Remove from heat and set aside.
+Add shrimp, salt and crushed red pepper, and cook for 2-3 minutes per side, or until shrimp is opaque pink.
+Remove from heat and set aside on a plate.

 Notes